-As the calendar indicates, online registration extends from December 3-January 24.
+As the calendar indicates, online registration extends from August 12-August 28.
 Instructions for online registration appear at the end of this memo.
 BRGSJS students are urged to avail themselves of this procedure.

-In person registration for the spring semester will take place Tuesday-Thursday, 10:00-5:30.
-(On Wednesday, 9:30-2:45; 5-5:30).
+In person registration for the fall semester will take place Monday-Wednesday, 10:00-5:30.
 The registration process starts in the BRGSJS office (Deans Suite, 3rd floor, Furst Hall).
 Those students who cannot register online or at the specified time in person should call Ms. Washington at 646-592-4270 during regular office hours to make alternate arrangements.

 Students should be aware that they must have a continuous record at BRGSJS.
 MA students who have completed the course work but are making up assignments and/or studying for the comprehensive examinations, or students who wish to take a leave of absence, must register in the appropriate category during the regular registration period.

-Please note the March 8th deadline for applying for the Comprehensive Examination for the May 2013 degree to be taken on May 8th and the July 25th deadline for applying for the Comprehensive Examination for the September 2013 degree to be taken in September.
+Please note the October 17th deadline for applying for the Comprehensive Examination for the January 2014 degree to be taken on December 18th.
+The deadline for applying for the Comprehensive Examination and graduation for the September 2013 degree has passed.

 To take the examination a student must be an active student.
 This means that one must either be taking regular courses or be registered for Master’s Research.
 (Active Student status in the spring semester is sufficient to establish eligibility for the September examination.)
 In addition, the student must have completed all the courses for the MA or be in the process of completing them during the spring semester.
 Students taking 5000 level courses during the spring that are required in their concentration must receive special permission from the office of the Dean to take the May examination; for the Bible concentration, such permission will generally not be granted.
 Students with an “Incomplete” on their record are not eligible to take the examination unless they have submitted the work necessary to remove that "Incomplete."

-Students who expect to graduate in May 2013 must file an application for the degree by March 8th.
-Students who expect to graduate in September 2013 must file an application for the degree by July 25th.
+Students who expect to graduate in January 2014 must file an application for the degree by October 17th.
 Applications are filed with the Registrar's office.
 Students should make certain that their academic record is in order.
 They must also determine that the final transcript documenting their undergraduate degree is on file.